-District-wide Statements
+Government-wide Financial Statements

-The District-wide statements report information about the District as a whole using accounting methods similar to those used by private-sector companies.
-The statement of net position includes all of the District's assets and liabilities.
-All of the reporting year's revenues and expenses are accounted for in the Statement of Activities, regardless of when cash is received or paid.
+The government-wide financial statements report information about the District as a whole using accounting methods similar to those used by private-sector companies.
+The Statement of Net Position includes all of the District's assets, deferred outflows of resources, liabilities and deferred inflows of resources, with the difference reported as net position.
+All of the current year's revenues and expenses are accounted for in the Statement of Activities, regardless of when cash is received or paid.

-The two District-wide statements report the District's net position and how it has changed.
-Net position - the difference between the District's assets and liabilities - is one way to measure the District's financial health or position.

-- Over time, increases or decreases in the District's net position is an indicator of whether financial position is improving or deteriorating, respectively. - To assess the District's overall health, you need to consider additional non-financial factors, such as changes in the District's property tax base and the condition of school buildings and other facilities.
+The two government-wide financial statements report the District's net position and how it has changed.
+Net position is one way to measure the District's financial health or financial position.
+Over time, increases or decreases in the District's net position is an indicator of whether financial position is improving or deteriorating.
+To assess the District's overall health, additional non-financial factors, such as changes in the District's property tax base and the condition of school buildings and other facilities, need to be considered.

-In the District-wide financial statements, the District's activities are divided into two categories:
+In the government-wide financial statements, the District's activities are divided into two categories:

 - Governmental activities: Most of the District's basic services are included here, such as regular and special education, transportation and administration.
-Property tax and state aid finance most of these activities. - Business-type activities: The District charges fees to help cover the costs of certain services it provides.
-The District's school nutrition program is included here.
+Property tax and state aid finance most of these activities. - Business type activities: The District charges fees to help cover the costs of certain services it provides.
+The District's school nutrition, latch key and wellness programs are included here.